-If you plan to live on campus, go to the blueView Welcome Admitted Students tab and complete the Submit Your Housing Deposit steps in the lower right to sign up for housing and a meal plan and pay your $250 housing deposit.
+If you plan to live on campus, go to MyDrake Housing and Meal Plans icon and complete the Housing Deposit steps to sign up for housing and a meal plan and pay your $250 housing deposit.

 All students must live on campus during their first two years following secondary or high school.

 You can submit your housing contract now and make specific roommate requests later.